 Sensible elites recognize that whenever they fail to find a sophisticated solution to a grave societal problem, the working class will try to solve it instead, but with far cruder and rougher methods.

 If the EU leaders had been responsible, they would have taken the outbreaks of violence, hate, and anger in the populace as a sign of failure of their leadership and seek recourse.
-Instead they have chosen to blame the very people they are governing.We value your comments!
-Please weigh in on our comment section below.
+Instead they have chosen to blame the very people they are governing.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com